Birling, Kent: All Saints Church (Church of All Saints)

 Situated at the north end of the village, All Saints church, is mentioned in Domesday Book although many sources say that the main aisles and nave were actually built 300 years later in the 14th century.
 The chancel was rebuilt in the 16th century by the Nevill family.
-The church became a grade 1 listed building in 1959.
+The church became a Grade I listed building in 1959.

 Transport

 Despite being a rural village, Birling is relatively well connected to its local settlements due to Maidstone being in close proximity.
 It is on the Addington to Maidstone bus route and although it does not have a train station, the nearest is less than 3 miles away in West Malling.

 History

 Although there is no record of the village of Birling pre-Norman Conquest, it features in Domesday Book which was written in 1086.
 At that time, there were 30 households, 12 acres of meadow and pasture and 50 cattle.
 It also mentions the All Saints church, but major developments on the building were made around 400 years later.
 Around this time, a vast proportion of Kent and the surrounding areas was in possession of Odo of Bayeux, Earl of Kent.
 Odo was the half brother of William the Conqueror.